nikkeisadev/Fishingline/README.md

 ## Plane Table 📃
 ![alt text](https://i.ibb.co/74GTq4z/plan-table.png)
 ## UI, and aligment table 🥽
+All of the selectable options are here from the navigation bars.✨ The main page, and all of them will contain both navigation bar. 💻
 ![alt text](https://i.ibb.co/TwdkZ3M/uialigment.png)
 ## Flutter UI Blueprint 🔠
 Blueprint removed, now that's the new look of the Login screen!